 The bowhead whale is a large baleen whale.
-A body mass of up to 100 tonnes and a length of up to 20 m make the bowhead whale one of the largest animals on the planet.
+With a body mass of up to 100 tonnes and a length of up to 20 m, the bowhead whale is one of the largest animals on the planet.
 Females are slightly larger than males.
-The bowhead whale has no dorsal fin unlike the majority of baleen whales.
-The disproportionally large head constitutes more than one-third of the entire length of the animal and the name bowhead is associated with the whale’s high, arched lower jaw that looks like an archer’s bow.
+The bowhead whale has no dorsal fin unlike the majority of other baleen whales.
+The disproportionally large head constitutes more than one-third of the entire length of the animal.
+The name bowhead is associated with the whale’s high, arched lower jaw that looks like an archer’s bow.

-Latin: Balaenoptera physalus (Linnaeus, 1758)
+Scientific name: Balaenoptera physalus (Linnaeus 1758)

 Icelandic: Grænland hvalur